GUE-CYBER-LIMITED/digital-skills-for-marketing/05_soft_skills/writing_professional_emails.md

 ## Hands-On Activities

-Let’s practice writing professional emails with fun activities on your **Windows computer** or **Android phone**.
+Let's practice writing professional emails with fun activities on your **Windows computer** or **Android phone**.
 These are easy and include comparisons to macOS, iOS, or Linux.

 ### Activity 1: Analyze a Professional Email
 **Goal**: Understand email structure.